Speaker of the United States House of Representatives: Partisan role

 The Constitution does not spell out the political role of the speaker.
 As the office has developed historically, however, it has taken on a clearly partisan cast, very different from the speakership of most Westminster-style legislatures, such as the speaker of the United Kingdom's House of Commons, which is meant to be scrupulously non-partisan.
 The speaker in the United States, by tradition, is the head of the majority party in the House of Representatives, outranking the majority leader.
-However, despite having the right to vote, the speaker usually does not participate in debate.
+However, despite having the right to vote, the speaker usually does not participate in debate and only votes on the most significant bills.

 The speaker is responsible for ensuring that the House passes legislation supported by the majority party.
-In pursuing this goal, the speaker may use their power to determine when each bill reaches the floor.
-They also chair the majority party's steering committee in the House.
+In pursuing this goal, the speaker may use their influence over the Rules committee, which is in charge of the business of the House.
+The speaker chairs the majority party's House steering committee, which selects the majority members of each House standing committee, including the Rules committee (although it's worth to note their appointment to the said committees must be ratified by a resolution of the full House).
 While the speaker is the functioning head of the House majority party, the same is not true of the president pro tempore of the Senate, whose office is primarily ceremonial and honorary.

 When the speaker and the president belong to the same party, the speaker tends to play the role in a more ceremonial light, as seen when Dennis Hastert played a very restrained role during the presidency of fellow Republican George W. Bush.
 Nevertheless, when the speaker and the president belong to the same party, there are also times that the speaker plays a much larger role, and the speaker is tasked, e.g., with pushing through the agenda of the majority party, often at the expense of the minority opposition.
 This can be seen, most of all, in the speakership of Democratic-Republican Henry Clay, who personally ensured the presidential victory of fellow Democratic-Republican John Quincy Adams.
 Democrat Sam Rayburn was a key player in the passing of New Deal legislation under the presidency of fellow Democrat Franklin Delano Roosevelt.
 Republican Joseph Gurney Cannon (under Theodore Roosevelt) was particularly infamous for his marginalization of the minority Democrats and centralizing of authority to the speakership.
 In more recent times, Speaker Nancy Pelosi played a role in continuing the push for health care reform during the presidency of fellow Democrat Barack Obama and in pushing for increases in infrastructure and climate spending during the presidency of Democrat Joe Biden.